 They were the ones in the 70's/80's who would infiltrate and divide churches in order to take them over.
 They were the natural outcome of this brash attitude of "only we are saved" mentality because they taught that if you weren't part of their discipleship movement you were not saved.
 What goes around comes around and our poor attitude in the past came back to harm the church in a serious way because of this movement.

-So, this is some of the history and background behind this question.
-Okay, now you know where the question is coming from, how do we answer?
+This is some of the history and background behind this question.
+Now that you know where the question is coming from, how do we answer?
 Well, depending on the circumstances, (whether you have a lot of time or whether the person asking has some biblical knowledge) there are several ways to respond to, "You're the church who thinks you're the only ones going to heaven."

 1. No, we believe that only the church described in the Bible is the one going to heaven with Jesus.